getflourish/Sketch-Style-Inventory/Readme.md

 ## Style Inventory
 Generate a visual style sheet with all colors and text styles that you are using.
 This will help you to get an overview of your used styles so you can merge styles that are very close together.
 This will also export a CSS file with text styles.

-### Export/Symbols to PNG
-`experimental` Exports symbols on the current page as PNG to the project folder.
-In a future release, this plugin may export all symbols from the document.

 ### Export/Text Styles to CSS

 This plugin generates an overview of all your text styles and exports it as CSS.
 [Watch the demo](https://vimeo.com/102635978 "Demo")